 - Grilled Zucchini

-- Pico De Gallo, Chunky Salsa, Mango Salsa, Corn Salsa
+- Pico De Gallo, Chunky Salsa, Mango Salsa, Corn Salsa, Salsa Verde

 WHAT TO DO WITH THE LEFTOVERS

-- TO STORE – Store leftovers in an airtight container; it will keep for 3-5 days.
+- Refrigerate – Store leftovers in an airtight container; it will keep for 3-5 days.

-- TO REHEAT – Wrap the leftovers in foil and warm them in the oven or reheat individual servings in a skillet.
+- Reheat – Wrap the leftover beef in foil and warm it in the oven or reheat individual servings in a skillet.

 FREQUENTLY ASKED QUESTIONS